-The development proposes to increase the number of dwellings on site from one (1) dwelling to four (4) dwellings.
+The development proposes to increase the number of dwellings on site from one (1) dwelling to five (5) dwellings.
 The traffic impacts generated from this development will be within the environmental capacity of the road network.
 Vehicle generation will be easily distributed onto the local network and is not expected to affect the levels of service or efficiency of the road network.

-A new car port is proposed to the existing dwelling.
-The new dwellings will either have a single or double garage as shown on the plan attached.
+The proposed dwellings will either have a single or double garage as shown on the plan attached.